eslint/js/README.md

 - [`espree`](packages/espree)

+## Security Policy

+We work hard to ensure that the packages inside this repository are safe for everyone and that security issues are addressed quickly and responsibly.
+Read the full [security policy](https://github.com/eslint/.github/blob/master/SECURITY.md).

 ## Sponsors

 The following companies, organizations, and individuals support ESLint's ongoing maintenance and development.
 [Become a Sponsor](https://eslint.org/donate) to get your logo on our README and website.